Half-mast: Cambodia

 The flag of Cambodia flew at half mast upon the death of King-Father Norodom Sihanouk for seven days, from 15 to 22 October 2012.

 Canada

-The term half-mast is the official term used in Canada, according to the Rules For Half-Masting the National Flag of Canada.
+The term half-mast (en berne) is the official term used in Canada, according to the Rules For Half-Masting the National Flag of Canada.
 The decision to fly the flag at half-mast on federal buildings rests with the Department of Canadian Heritage.
 Federally, the national flag of Canada is flown at half-mast to mark the following occasions: